Cutting concrete safely and precisely is a challenging task. Follow these steps to achieve top-notch results.

-4. Deal appropriately with the dust.
+Step 7: Deal appropriately with the dust

-This especially critical for professionals due to the new OSHA respirable crystalline silica standards.If you’re using a dry saw, make sure it has the appropriate dust extractor.
-(With a wet saw the dust is washed away before it becomes airborne.)
+Cutting concrete can release minuscule particles of crystalline silica into the air.
+These particles are small enough to be inhaled deep into the lungs and cause health problems, which is the reason for OSHA’s silica dust rules.If you’re using a dry saw, make sure it has the appropriate dust extractor.
+(With a wet saw, the dust is washed away before it becomes airborne.)

-7. Tape the saw to prevent scratches.
+Step 10: Tape the saw to prevent scratches

 Put a strip of duct tape along the bottom of the saw body where it runs against the concrete.
 This will keep the saw from scratching the concrete surface as you cut.

-et the saw do the work.
+Let the saw do the work.
 All you need to do is guide it in the direction of the cut.
 Forcing the blade could cause it to overheat.
 Using the saw’s low RPM setting will also help keep the blade from overheating.

 Concrete is definitely hard.
 But cutting it doesn’t have to be if you know how.